-- 12.1 Use a separate automated feed supply system that uniformly introduces and blends the stabilizing fibers or rubber into the mix during production at the rate specified on the job mix information sheet. - 12.1.1 Control the proportion of the fibers or rubber accurately to within plus or minus 10% of the amount of fibers required - To verify the feed rate, equip the system to provide in-process monitoring, consisting of a printout of the feed rate, in pounds per minute, printed out at a 20-minute interval. - 12.1.3 Provide and interlock flow indicators or sensing devices for the fiber or rubber system with the plant controls, so that an audible warning alarm sounds if introduction of the fibers or rubber fails, or if the output rate is not within the tolerance given above for more than 60 seconds. - 12.1.4 Optional Ensure a manufacturer's representative is onsite to manually weigh, batch, and mechanically or manually introduce fibers or rubber into the asphalt plant based on a consistent production rate.
-Obtain acceptance of this system by the AME prior to production on contracts with less than 5000 mix tons.
-Production must be stopped when no flow of fibers or rubber is detected in ensure mix quality is not compromised. - 12.2 Batch Plant - 12.2.1 When a batch plant is used, add the fibers or rubber to the aggregate in the weigh hopper or as approved and directed by the AME.
-Increase the batch dry mixing time by 8 to 12 seconds, or as directed by the AME, from the time the aggregate is completely emptied into the mixer. - 12.2.2 Uniformly distribute the fibers or rubber before the injection of the binder into the mixer. - 12.3 Drum Plant - 12.3.1 When a drum plant is used, add the fibers or rubber to the aggregate and uniformly disperse them before the injection of the binder.
+- 12.1 Use a separate automated feed supply system that uniformly introduces and blends the stabilizing fibers into the mix during production at the rate specified on the job mix information sheet. - 12.1.1 Control the proportion of the fibers accurately to within plus or minus 10% of the amount of fibers required - 12.1.2 To verify the feed rate, equip the system to provide in-process monitoring, consisting of a printout of the feed rate, in pounds per minute, printed out at a 20-minute interval. - 12.1.3 Provide and interlock flow indicators or sensing devices for the fiber system with the plant controls, so that an audible warning alarm sounds if introduction of the fibers fails, or if the output rate is not within the tolerance given above for more than 60 seconds. - 12.2 Batch Plant - 12.2.1 When a batch plant is used, add the fibers to the aggregate in the weigh hopper or as approved and directed by the Asphalt Materials Engineer.
+Increase the batch dry mixing time by 8 to 12 seconds, or as directed by the Asphalt Materials Engineer, from the time the aggregate is completely emptied into the mixer. - 12.2.2 Uniformly distribute the fibers before the injection of the binder into the mixer. - 12.3 Drum Plant - 12.3.1 When a drum plant is used, add the fibers to the aggregate and uniformly disperse them before the injection of the binder.
 Add the fibers in such a manner that they will not become entrained in the exhaust system of the drier or plant.